-- 7.1 Local Highway Authority no objections to the proposals, subject to conditions requiring the laying out of the car parking spaces as indicated on the approved plans prior to occupation of the development, details of an external lighting scheme and the submission and approval of a condition survey of the highway. - 7.2 United Utilities no objections to the proposals, subject to the imposition of conditions requiring the submission and approval of a sustainable drainage strategy to serve the development (including management arrangements) and specifying that foul and surface water should be drained from the site via separate mechanisms. - 7.3 Greater Manchester Ecological Unit No objections to the proposals, subject to conditions requiring adherence to the precautionary measures detailed in the Bat Survey submitted with the planning application relating to the demolition process and the provision of biodiversity enhancement measures within the development. - 7.4 Borough Contaminated Land Officer No objections to the proposals subject to the imposition of a condition requiring the submission and approval of an assessment
+- 6.1 Local Highway Authority no objections to the proposals, subject to conditions requiring the laying out of the car parking spaces as indicated on the approved plans prior to occupation of the development, details of an external lighting scheme and the submission and approval of a condition survey of the highway. - 6.2 United Utilities no objections to the proposals, subject to the imposition of conditions requiring the submission and approval of a sustainable drainage strategy to serve the development (including management arrangements) and specifying that foul and surface water should be drained from the site via separate mechanisms. - 6.3 Greater Manchester Ecological Unit No objections to the proposals, subject to conditions requiring adherence to the precautionary measures detailed in the Bat Survey submitted with the planning application relating to the demolition process and the provision of biodiversity enhancement measures within the development. - 6.4 Borough Contaminated Land Officer No objections to the proposals subject to the imposition of a condition requiring the submission and approval of an assessment into sources of ground contamination on the site and details of any necessary remediation in this regard. - 6.5 Borough Environment Health Officer No objections to the proposals subject to conditions requiring details of the storage and collection of refuse associated with the development and details of a soundproofing scheme to mitigate against external noise sources to be submitted and approved and limiting the hours of work during the construction phase of the development. - 6.6 Borough Tree Officer No objections to the proposals as most of the existing significant vegetation is to be retained and the proposed new tree planting and landscaping would be

-- into sources of ground contamination on the site and details of any necessary remediation in this regard. - 7.5 Borough Environment Health Officer No objections to the proposals subject to conditions requiring details of the storage and collection of refuse associated with the development to be submitted and approved and limiting the hours of work during the construction phase of the development. - 7.6 Borough Tree Officer No objections to the proposals as most of the existing significant vegetation is to be retained and the proposed new tree planting and landscaping would be appropriate to the scheme.
-Exact details of proposed landscaping scheme and details of maintenance should be secured by condition. - 7.7 Network Rail (Town Planning Technician) no objections subject to a number of informatives being attached to any planning permission granted explaining the responsibilities of the landowner when developing within close proximity to the railway line. - 7.8 Greater Manchester Police (Design Out Crime Officer) no objections to the proposals subject to the imposition of a condition requiring the crime reduction measures listed in the Crime Impact Statement submitted with the planning application being incorporated into the development. - 7.9 Coal Authority No objections to the proposals, subject to the imposition of a condition requiring the undertaking of an intrusive site investigation into potential land stability issues associated with coal mining legacy and the carrying out of any necessary remediation prior to the commencement of development. - 7.10 Greater Manchester Archaeology Advisory Service no objections to the proposals and no conditions considered to be necessary. - 7.11 Borough Council Economic Development section the site is cut off from the major industrial area to the south by the railway lines and is in a poor state of repair.
+- appropriate to the scheme.
+Exact details of proposed landscaping scheme and details of maintenance should be secured by condition. - 6.7 Network Rail (Town Planning Technician) raise concerns regarding the proposed 2.4 mere high acoustic fence to be erected on the boundary of the site adjacent to the railway line.
+The fencing on this boundary should be a trespass proof steel palisade fence of a minimum height of 1.8m adjacent to the boundary with the A number of informatives being attached to any planning permission granted explaining the responsibilities of the landowner when developing within close proximity to the railway line. - 6.8 Greater Manchester Police (Design Out Crime Officer) no objections to the proposals subject to the imposition of a condition requiring the crime reduction measures listed in the Crime Impact Statement submitted with the planning application being incorporated into the development. - 6.9 Coal Authority No objections to the proposals, subject to the imposition of a condition requiring the undertaking of an intrusive site investigation into potential land stability issues associated with coal mining legacy and the carrying out of any necessary remediation prior to the commencement of development. - 6.10 Greater Manchester Archaeology Advisory Service no objections to the proposals and no conditions considered to be necessary. - 6.11 Borough Council Economic Development section the site is cut off from the major industrial area to the south by the railway lines and is in a poor state of repair.
 The street is considered to be on a quiet corridor, away from major transport routes.
-As such, protection of the site as employment land is considered not to be viable.
+As such, protection of the site as employment land is considered not to be viable. - 6.12 Environment Agency The proposed development site appears to have been the subject of past industrial activity which poses a risk of pollution to controlled waters.
+The advice of the Borough Contaminated Land Officer should be sought in this regard.